In addition to smooth validation journeys and enabling single sign-on, Azure AD B2C also comes with a whole host of security benefits.

 Just by offloading the sign in journey to B2C, and before you’ve spent any money on scale or on complex user journeys, you’re getting the industrial-strength security protection offered by Microsoft’s machine learning tools and other B2C features.

-As we’ve pointed out in other blog articles, B2C can do quite a bit more for you – from engaging users with social logins, to creating smooth validation journeys – but security is certainly the biggest selling point among the customers we’ve spoken to.
+As we’ve pointed out in other blog articles, B2C can do quite a bit more for you – from engaging users with social logins, to creating smooth validation journeys – but security is certainly the biggest selling point among the clients we’ve spoken to.

 Microsoft is sometimes referred to as ‘the biggest IT security company on the planet’ and with B2C it is certainly making its presence felt in this area.